josepplloo/web_example/backend/README.md

     }

-  Next you can run the app with `npm start` script and test with `npm test` the tests are in one file, feel free to explore and add the info that does you need. *All Test are functionals,* *Delete test fails if the data had has erased before.*
+  Next you can run the app with `npm start` script and test with `npm test`, the tests are in one file, feel free to explore and add the info that does you need. *All Test are functionals,* *Delete test fails if the data had has erased before.*